 Gold and bronze dominate in this light weight necklace lei.
-Transparent amber rose petal beads blend well with bronze mushroom beads and gold seed beads - all arranged in 3 clusters on this 22" necklace.
+Transparent gold toned rose petal beads blend well with bronze mushroom beads and gold seed beads - all arranged in 3 clusters on this 22" necklace.
 This necklace lei is finished with silver toned etched magnetic end cap to hold it comfortably around your neck.

 The Haku Mini Lei are designed with a 3 or 5 part focal section yet are lighter than the original Haku Necklace Lei we launched in 2020.
 Each Lei blends rose petal beads (some use large lentil beads) with fire polish and unicorn beads (or mushroom beads) to achieve the stunning affect that it does.
 These necklace lei drape gently to compliment the contours of the neck and chest.
 This new design pops and you (and the necklace lei) will be the conversation at any event you attend.